navasmontilla/site/README.md

   <figcaption>Figure 5.
 Numerical error vs. CPU and wall time, showing the achieved speed-up.</figcaption>
 </figure>

 - As the order is increased, the numerical diffusion is strongly reduced and the proposed schemes are able to reproduce the kinetic energy cascade for 2D turbulence.
-Figure 6 and 7 show the
+Figure 6 and 7 show the numerical resolution of  double shear layer

 <figure style="text-align: center;">
   <img src="github_site/kh_set.png" width="90%" alt="my alt text"/>